thephpleague/csv/docs/9.0/reader/record-mapping.md

 ### CastToInt and CastToFloat

 Converts the array value to an `int` or a `float` depending on the property type information.
-The class takes three (3) optional argument:

-- `default` which is the default value to return if the value is `null`; respectively an `int`, a `float` or `null`.
+The class takes on optional argument `default` which is the default `int` or `float` value to return if the value is `null`.
-- `min` the minimum accepted value
-- `max` the maximum accepted value

 ### CastToEnum

-Convert the array value to a PHP `Enum` it supported both "real" and backed enumeration.
+Convert the array value to a PHP `Enum` it supports both "real" and backed enumeration.
 The class takes on optional argument `default` which is the default Enum value to return if the value is `null`.
 If the `Enum` is backed the cell value will be considered as one of the Enum value; otherwise it will be used as one the `Enum` name.
 Likewise, the `default` value will also be considered the same way.
 If the default value